The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Results

 \subsection{Predicting Specific Relation Types}

 To apply the analysis conducted in the previous sections to real-world tasks, we focus on the relations between pairs of entity types that are of particular interest to practitioners (Gene-Gene, Drug-Gene and Drug-Disease).
 We investigate how they are represented in different biomedical KGs, and how these differences affect the predictive performance of KGE models.
-Statistics for the interactions of the considered entity types are given in \cref{fig:Appendix_interesting_relations_stats}, while MRR is plotted in \cref{fig:MRR_interesting_rels}.
+Statistics for the interactions of the considered entity types are given in \cref{fig:Appendix_interesting_relations_stats}, while model accuracy is plotted in \cref{fig:MRR_interesting_rels} (MRR) and \cref{fig:Appendix_hits_at_10_interesting_rels} (Hits@10).

 One basic way of characterising the performance of a KGE model is to consider if it can rank entities of the correct type above those of other types when predicting a specific relation (for instance, gene entities when predicting drug-gene interactions) -- a task we refer to as \textit{demixing}.
 As displayed in \cref{fig:Appendix_demixing}, the trained models tend to consistently predict entities of the correct type, albeit with different levels of accuracy.
 Interestingly, DistMult often shows worse demixing capabilities than other scoring functions.
-As a consequence of the generally strong demixing performance, the size of the potential set of tails for a given interaction needs to be taken into consideration when comparing MRR across different datasets and relation types (the smaller the set of candidates, the higher the expected MRR achieved by random ranking).
+As a consequence of the generally strong demixing performance, the size of the potential set of tails for a given interaction needs to be taken into consideration when comparing model accuracy across different datasets and relation types (the smaller the set of candidates, the higher the expected MRR achieved by random ranking).

 \textbf{Gene-Gene}.
-As shown in \cref{fig:interesting_relations_stats_a}, these interactions are characterized by a large number of potential tails and a large head out-degree of same relation (with the exception of PharmKG for the latter), making predictions hard.
-However, a high MRR is observed for PharmKG and OpenBioLink: this is explained by the fact that, for these datasets only (\cref{fig:interesting_relations_stats_b}), most triples are symmetric (and a significant portion also have inverse/inference edges), with the counterpart likely to have been seen during training (\cref{sec:results_overall}).
+As shown in \cref{fig:interesting_relations_stats_a}, these interactions are characterized by a large number of potential tails and a large head out-degree of same relation type (with the exception of PharmKG for the latter), making predictions hard.
+However, a high predictive accuracy is observed on PharmKG and OpenBioLink: this is explained by the fact that, for these datasets only (\cref{fig:interesting_relations_stats_b}), most triples are symmetric (and a significant portion also have inverse/inference edges), with the counterpart likely to have been seen during training.
 This also explains the relative ordering of scoring functions for OpenBioLink and PharmKG, with DistMult being the best and TransE the worst.
+Interestingly, ConvE also struggles on these highly symmetric datasets.